Alexia Putellas: 2017–18

 On 2 October 2017, Putellas wore the captain's band for the first time at Barcelona in a match against Santa Teresa, after all four of the club's captains were either benched or not selected in that matchday squad.

-Putellas was Barcelona's sole scorer in both legs of the 2018 Copa de la Reina quarterfinal, scoring both match-winners against Levante to bring Barcelona to the semifinals.
-After advancing past Athletic Bilbao in the semifinals, Barcelona made it to the final where they won 1–0 over Atlético Madrid late in extra time.
+Putellas was Barcelona's sole scorer in both legs of the 2018 Copa de la Reina quarter-final, scoring both match-winners against Levante to bring Barcelona to the semi-finals.
+After advancing past Athletic Bilbao in the semi-finals, Barcelona made it to the final where they won 1–0 over Atlético Madrid late in extra time.

 2018–19

 In the 2018–2019 season, Putellas was named as Barcelona's fourth captain, the first official captaincy role of her senior career.
 In the first match of that season's Champions League, Putellas conceded an own goal as Barcelona fell in a 3–1 shock defeat to BIIK Kazygurt.
-They came back from that loss to win 3–0 at home, and ended up advancing to the semifinals for the second time in club history.
-Putellas started both games versus Bayern, where Barcelona won 2–0 on aggregate.
-On 18 May 2019, Putellas started in Barcelona's first ever UWCL final versus Lyon, who went on to win the match 4–1.
+They came back from that loss to win 3–0 at home, and ended up advancing to the semi-finals for the second time in club history.
+In October, Putellas scored four goals (of Barcelona's nine) in a league game against Rayo Vallecano, as well as drawing a penalty for her team, leading AS to say she was already a reference in Spanish women's football.
+Putellas started both games against Bayern, where Barcelona won 2–0 on aggregate.
+On 18 May 2019, Putellas started in Barcelona's first ever UWCL final against Lyon, who went on to win the match 4–1.
 Following Barcelona's loss in the final, Putellas was named to the UEFA Women's Champions League Squad of the Season for the first time in her career.
 Not soon after, she renewed her contract with the club for 3 more seasons to 2022.
 She ended the season as Barcelona's top scorer in the league with 16 goals and overall with 18 goals.